aventinesolutions/zerotier-consumer-go-challenge/README.md

 * use your account in Central to create a Webhook Signing Secret value
 * create a Secret `ZeroTierOneTestWebhook` in "Secret Manager" which contains this Webhook Signing Secret value

-# Things to Make this Service Production Ready
-* Using GitOps, it needs a pipeline to run tests, build, tag and push the image to GCP "Artifact Registry";
-  this could be done using GCP "Cloud Build"

 # Firestore Database and Integration with Cloud Run
 ![Add Firestore Integration to Cloud Run](./doc/images/screenshot-GCP-CloudRun-add-Firestore-Integraion.png)
 ![Service Account Additional Roles Required for Firestore Integration](./doc/images/screenshot-GCP-CloudRun-Firestore-Integration-need-additional-ServiceAccount-Roles.png)